DeniseAlicia/Code1/Documentation.md

 # What this is about:
 This is a personal learning diary for the module *Code 1* of the GMB course.
-Each day is going to be doucumented on here, including the actual tasks and how they were solved as well as other noteworthy stuff like problems ore roadblocks encountered along the way.
+Each day is going to be documented on here, including the actual tasks and how they were solved as well as interesting information I learned in that day and other noteworthy stuff like problems ore roadblocks encountered along the way.

 ---
 ## Day 1